Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```

 ## Code Editor
 We can write code on the browser console but it won't be for a big project.
 In real work environment, developers use different code editors to write codes.
-In this 30 days python programming challenge we will use visual studio code.
+In this 30 days python JavaScript challenge we will use visual studio code.
 ### Installing Visual Studio Code
 Visual studio code is a very popular open source text editor and I would recommend to [download](https://code.visualstudio.com/) visual studio code, but if you are in favor of other editors, feel free to follow with what you have.